Significant-Gravitas/AutoGPT/docs/content/AutoGPT/usage.md

 # AutoGPT Agent User Guide

 !!! note
-    This guide assumes you are in the `autogpts/autogpt` folder, where the AutoGPT Agent is located.
+    This guide assumes you are in the `autogpt` folder, where the AutoGPT Agent is located.

 ## Command Line Interface